 Zoinks!
 (A Halloween Tale)

-It was early evening but, despite the early hour, the waxing crescent moon wasn't rising.
-It had already passed its zenith and was slowly creeping back down to hide below the horizon.
-This lack of moonlight was not enough to ensure that the blackness inside the long-abandoned church was stygian as the surrounding streets were well lit and the harsh sodium glare of the street lights was casting shafts of sickly yellow light through the broken panes.
+Even this lack of moonlight was not sufficient to ensure that the blackness inside the long-abandoned church was stygian.
+The surrounding city streets were well lit.
+The harsh sodium glare of the street lights banished darkness from the streets, and cast shafts of sickly yellow light into the church through the broken panes.

 At one time, several years earlier, the church door had been boarded up to keep out trespassers.
 The boards had long ago been removed and without them nothing, other than the sheer size of the door, prevented entry to the derelict building.

-The door moved slowly open and, as it did, the rusty old hinges gave a squeal like a dying banshee.
-Four figures slipped stealthily into the echoing chamber.
+It was early in the evening of Halloween, and the door was slowly and carefully pushed open.
+As it moved, the rusty old hinges gave a squeal like a dying banshee.
+Four figures slipped stealthily through the gap and into the echoing chamber.
 One of the four, the fair-haired young man at the head of the cautiously creeping quartet, switched on a torch.
 The bright beam flickered from pillar to pillar before moving up into the rafters.

 'Spooky enough for you, Stef?' the torch carrier asked his girlfriend.
 'Spooky enough for Halloween and ghost stories?'
 As he spoke, he placed the torch under his chin and grimaced madly at her.